5 Things to Know About TPO and EPDM Roofing

 The pros of TPO and EPDM membranes

-- The main advantage with monolayer roof membranes is the fact that they are durable, resistant and waterproof.
+- The main advantage of monolayer roof membranes is the fact that they are durable, resistant and waterproof.
 If they are well taken care of, they can last anywhere between 15 and 35 years (or longer).

 - Although EPDM has the reputation of being more solid, under certain conditions, TPO is better in terms of its lifespan.
 During the installation process of the TPO membrane, the joints that serve to assemble the different sections of the membrane are welded and glued to the surface of the roof using hot air.
 When trying to achieve the same result with EPDM, the roofer will use glue.
 It seems that the hot air technique produces joints that are slightly more long-lasting.